How to change a nappy

-Some tips to help new dads roll up their sleeves and change their fair share of nappies.
+Dad Paul Chai shares some tips to help new parents roll up their sleeves and change their fair share of nappies.

 The best way to change a nappy is quickly!
 Preferably before you have to take a breath.